pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 standard = Standard.build("90.1-PRM-2019")
 ```

-Now we have everything we need, first, let's load the user data
+Now we have everything we need, let's load the user data

 ```ruby
 # Convert the .csv files into json files and save the json files into model_dir